Skip to main content

 Delete HPA resource

-Navigate to Application scaling under Settings in the AKS cluster left-hand menu, then click on the + Create button.
+Navigate to Application scaling under Settings in the AKS cluster menu, then select the + Create button.

 Application scaling